You put tons of time into creating your product, experimenting with acquisition channels, and honing your messaging.

 Yet here I am, about to tell you that consumers are often swayed by such subtle nudges as the order in which you present your products, or the “serial position effect.”

 - Primacy and anchoring effects

-- Serial position effect: examples in marketing and optimization
+- Primacy and recency in marketing and optimization

 What is the serial position effect?

-The serial position effect is the tendency of a person to remember the first and last items in a series best and the middle items worst.
+Let’s start with the definition for this term: the serial position effect is the tendency to remember the first and last items in a series best, and the middle items worst.

 How the serial position effect influences memory

 The serial position effect is made of two parts that directly involve psychological triggers: